stackbit-projects/parallel-goat-6b8f6/content/pages/index.md

   - type: grid_section
     section_id: clients
     title: Sponsors
-    subtitle: A few of the companies we're proud to work with
+    subtitle: A few of the companies we're proud to be associated with
     col_number: three
     grid_items:
       - image: images/logo-1.svg